syncfusion-content/flutter-docs/Flutter/datagrid/overview.md

 documentation: ug
 ---

-# Overview of DataGrid Generator
+# Overview of Syncfusion Flutter DataGrid

 The Syncfusion Flutter DataGrid is used to display and manipulate data in a tabular view.
 It is built from the ground up to achieve the best possible performance even when loading large amounts data.